Rel-incode/CristianaSantos/index.md

 ##Privacy and Data Protection##

 1. Fouad I., **Santos C.**, Kassar F. A., Bielova B., Calzavara S. (2020), On Compliance of Cookie Purposes with the Purpose Specification Principle.
-2020 International Workshop on Privacy Engineering (IWPE), Jul 2020, Genova, Italy. ⟨hal-02567022⟩
+2020 International Workshop on Privacy Engineering [IWPE]⟨hal-02567022⟩

 2. Matte C., **Santos C.**, Bielova N. (2020) Purposes in IAB Europe's TCF: which legal basis and how are they used by advertisers?
 (2020) Annual Privacy Forum (APF), Oct 2020, Lisbon, Portugal. ⟨hal-02566891⟩